swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 * An instance property may not be declared in an `enum`.
 * A property with a delegate that is declared within a class must be `final` and cannot override another property.
-* A property with a delegate may not declare any accessors.
 * A property with a delegate cannot be `lazy`, `@NSCopying`, `@NSManaged`, `weak`, or `unowned`.
 * A property with a delegate must be the only property declared within its enclosing declaration (e.g., `var (x, y) by Lazy = /* ... */` is ill-formed).
 * The `value` property and (if present) `init(initialValue:)` of a property delegate type shall have the same access as the property delegate type.